ToastyBoyPro/BUILDING-A-NETWORK-Packet-Tracer---Create-a-Simple-Network/README.md

 5. At the prompt, enter  `ipconfig /all` to review the IPv4 addressing information from the DHCP server.
 The PC should have received an IPv4 address in the 192.168.0.x range.

 > **Note**: There are two types of IP addresses: IPv4 and IPv6.
-An **IPv4 (internet protocol version 4)** address is a string of numbers in the form of x.x.x.x as you have been using in this lab.
-As the internet grew, the need for more IP addresses became necessary.
-So **IPv6 (internet protocol version 6)** was introduced in the late 1990s to address the limitations of IPv4.
+An **IPv4 (internet protocol version 4)** address is a string of numbers in the form of x.x.x.x.
+IP addresses for the end devices can range from 192.168.0.2 to 192.168.0.254. **IPv6 (internet protocol version 6)** was introduced in the late 1990s to address the  growing internet and limitations of IPv4.
 The details of IPv6 addressing are beyond the scope of this activity.
-IP addresses for the end devices can range from 192.168.0.2 to 192.168.0.254.
 Each NIC will get a unique IP address in the same network.

 6. Test connectivity to the *cisco.srv* from the PC.
 From the command prompt, issue the command `ping cisco.srv`.
 It may take a few seconds for the ping to return.
 Four replies should be received.